 Manual CPC bidding: This lets you manage your maximum CPC bids yourself.
 You can set bids for each ad group in your campaign or individual keywords or placements.
 If you’ve found that certain keywords or placements are more profitable, you can use manual bidding to allocate more of your advertising budget to those keywords or placements.

 If you want to focus on visibility, you can try one of the following bid strategies to help maximize visibility:

 Target Impression Share: automatically sets bids with the goal of showing your ad on the absolute top of the page, on the top of the page, or anywhere on the page of Google search results.

-Viewable CPM (vCPM): This is a manual bidding strategy you can use if your ads are designed to increase awareness but not necessarily generate clicks or traffic.
+vCPM: This is a manual bidding strategy if your ads are designed to increase awareness but not necessarily generate clicks or traffic.
 It lets you set the highest amount you want to pay for each 1,000 viewable ad impressions on the Google Display Network.

 CPV: If you run video ads, you can use CPV bidding.
 With CPV bidding, you’ll pay for video views and other video interactions, such as clicks on the call-to-action (CTA) overlay, cards, and companion banners.
 You just enter the highest price you want to pay for a view while setting up your TrueView video campaign.